phibosGit/-octo/README.md

-# -octo
+$octo: Liquidity Token to connect small and local business to Waves Blockchain Ecosystem

-Liquidity Token to connect small and local business to Waves Blockchain Ecosystem
+Buy your ticket and access the new growth market